 First, make sure you are safe and consider how much influence you have in the situation.
-If you are at home and your parents keep using the wrong pronouns for your sibling, ask yourself if it is safe for you to correct them and figure out how much influence you may have over your parents.
+If you are at home and your parents keep using the wrong pronouns for your sibling, ask yourself if it is safe for you to correct them, whether your sibling wants you to correct them, and figure out how much influence you may have over your parents.
 Most likely if you are interacting with people close to you, you will have a greater influence on their beliefs and behaviors and you may be safer when interrupting inappropriate or harmful behaviors and language.

 One effective way to interrupt harmful language or behavior is to ask a question to the person doing the harm.
 For example, if your parents are using the wrong pronouns for your sibling, you might ask, "Why are you using those pronouns when [my sibling] asked you to use these pronouns?"
 This gets the person to think about what they are doing and why.
 Then you can follow up with, "I understand why you are doing that, but it is upsetting [my sibling] and that also upsets me."
-This lets your parents know how important it is to you and the trans\ identified person in your life that they be respectful.
+This lets your parents know how important it is to you and the trans person in your life that they be respectful.
 Lastly, let them know how much you appreciate it when they change their language or behavior.

-One effective way to
+One effective way to interrupt harmful language or behavior

-or behavior is to ask a clarifying question.
+is to ask a clarifying question.